Halfling (Dungeons & Dragons)

 The halfling is a fictional race (with many subraces) found in the Dungeons & Dragons fantasy role-playing game.
-Halflings are similar to humans, but about half their size.
+Halflings are similar in appearance to humans, but about half their size.
 The creature was called a "hobbit" in the earliest edition of the game, but TSR changed the name to "halfling" after the Tolkien Estate sent a cease and desist.

 Publication history

 Original Dungeons & Dragons

 The hobbit first appeared as a player character class in the original 1974 edition of Dungeons & Dragons.

 In earlier editions of D&D, halflings are strongly inspired by Tolkien's hobbits (even referred to by that word frequently), being diminutive, chubby, furry-footed home-bodies with a penchant for dwelling in hollowed out hillsides and a racial talent for burglary.

 The original Dungeons & Dragons included hobbits, but later the game began using the name "halfling" as an alternative to "hobbit" for legal reasons.

 The Tolkien Estate sent a cease and desist to TSR that forced them to remove names such as hobbits from D&D.